 Bear Creek golf course believes in environmental stewardship.
-The actual greens are the only areas that are fertilized and treated with fungicide and we always use the least amount possible!
+The putting greens are the only areas that regularly receive chemical additions (like fertilizer) and we always use the least amount possible!
 The fairways are chemical free along with the rest of the course.

 Situated in the beautiful Methow Valley, Bear Creek Golf Course lies north of Twisp and southeast of Winthrop on the old Ortell cattle ranch.
 In 1948 Herman Court, an ex-Seattle fireman purchased the 480-acre Ortell spread at the base of Studhorse Mountain.
 Court started thinking about a golf course in 1952.
 Actual construction began in 1965.
 He built 3 holes which folks played 3 times around.
 They purchased a punch card for $25 which was good for 25 rounds.
 Court started with a rough three-hole layout.
 By 1969 Bear Creek had developed into a regulation-length nine.
 Herm turned the facility over to his son Ashley in 1982.
 After 25 years it was time to retire, so the course was sold in 2007.
 May of 2012 the golf course was bought back by Ash and Linda Court.

 Bear Creek’s playing conditions have greatly improved over the years.
 The most recent improvement is a new #7 green, adding 50 yards.
 The course extends 6271 yards over two circuits.
 A creek lines the left-hand side of #8.
 A bunker greets the ball of the long-ball hitter.
 The creek follows along #9, while trees catch the right-hand side.
 A green-side pond waits silently on the 2nd hole - a ball collector for some, a thrilling hole-in-one for others.